alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 ---

 As the title says it all, this post is on how to perform weighted average in SQL, which is not a natively-supported aggregation function like `sum()`, `avg()` and so on.
-In order to do so, we will exploit some math and window functions in a cunning 😈 yet logical way 🤓 than trying to pull out a physical solution.
+In order to do so, we will exploit some math and window functions in a cunning 😈, yet logical way 🤓, than trying to pull out a physical solution.

-In normal data engineering, this approach should **not** be preferred as it can be super hard to maintain, not scalable and confusing to other people but nevertheless this is a very useful, simple and intuitive hack I figured out for some quick data analysis and getting insights.
+In normal data engineering, this approach should **not** be preferred as it can be super hard to maintain, not scalable and confusing to other people but nevertheless this is a very useful, simple and intuitive hack I figured out myself for some quick data analysis and getting insights.

 Let's tackle this with a simple and tangible example.
 Imagine we are some small shop that buys fruits at different prices (due to fluctuations and different retailers) and we are interested in knowing what we are paying for one unit of each different fruit or item in average so that we can figure out what price that we should be selling the item at.